vvybclock/sequences_and_connection_tables/ybclock_v0_1/README.md

 these ideas in practice.
 Use google.

 I'm using conda to manage virtual environments I believe.
-They are used via `conda activate ybclock_v0_1`.
+They are used via `conda activate ybclock`.
 Use that as a starting point for understanding how this virtual environment management is implemented.
 See [the labscript docs] (https://docs.labscriptsuite.org/en/stable/installation/regular-anaconda/) for more.
 Hopefully, that link won't break in the future.